Sensitivity analysis of Burgers' equation with shocks: Burgers' equation -- deterministic case

 \subsection{Reformulation of the Burgers' equation}

-The monotonicity of $u$ on $x$ for all time ensures that one could perform hodograph transform and flip $x-u$ coordinate to $u-x$ coordinate and write down the inverse function.
-We reformulate the equation in this section and write $x$ as a function of $u$.
-Let $x=x(t,u)$ be the inverse function of $u$, then the domain is $[0,\infty)\times(-1,1)$.
+The monotonicity assumption of $u$ on $x$ makes the application of the hodograph transform possible: by flipping $x$, $u$ coordinates we can study the evolution of $x(u)$ in time.
+Denote $x=x(t,u)$ the inverse function of $u(t,x)$ for all $t$, then the domain is $(t,u)\in [0,\infty)\times(u_+,u_-)$.